irgfw/irgfw-website/content/contact.md

   </a>
 </div>

 Your insights and contributions are highly valued.
-Please reach out if you have relevant information to share.
+Please don't hesitate to reach out if you have relevant information.

 #### Donation:
-Donations fund future projects, research, support developers, and drive innovation.
+Donations help support future projects, research, and developers, allowing us to continue improving and contributing to the community.
+Your support, no matter the size, makes a meaningful difference.

 <div class="donation-wrapper">
   <div class="donation-div">